 Oral and maxillofacial surgeons (the surgical specialists of the dental profession) complete four to six years of surgical residency that specifically train them to diagnose, treat and manage the conditions, defects and injuries of the mouth, teeth, jaws and face.

 As oral and maxillofacial surgeons, our doctors completed a residency program that enables them to perform a wide variety of procedures in both an office setting and a hospital environment.
 Their residencies incorporate extensive training in anesthesia administration, sedation and general anesthesia, all of which the surgeon may appropriately, competently and safely administer in their surgery office to meet the unique requirements of the patient and the procedure.
 Office based surgery is often the most efficient and cost effective way to perform many procedures while maintaining maximum patient comfort and safety.

 The American Association of Oral and Maxillofacial Surgeons (AAOMS), the professional organization representing more than 8,500 oral and maxillofacial surgeons in the United States, supports its members’ ability to practice their specialty through education, research, and advocacy.

 AAOMS members comply with rigorous continuing education requirements and submit to periodic office examinations, ensuring the public that all office procedures and personnel meet stringent national standards.
-Both Dr. Lines and Dr. Hoaglin are Board Certified Oral and Maxillofacial Surgeons with AAOMS and are fully trained to care for the complete surgical spectrum of dental implant care.
+Both Drs.
+Lines and Hoaglin are Board Certified Oral and Maxillofacial Surgeons with AAOMS and are fully trained to care for the complete surgical spectrum of dental implant care.